 But then it all came crashing down in 2015.

-After the Wall Street Journal article came out, Holmes maintained her innocence and Theranos' credibility and vision.
+After the Wall Street Journal article came out, Holmes defended Theranos' credibility and vision.

 "This is what happens when you work to change things," she said during an appearance on CNBC's Mad Money.
 "First they think you're crazy, then they fight you, and then, all of a sudden, you change the world."

-By 2018 though, Theranos officially shut down, with Balwani leaving the company in 2016 after he and Holmes had broken up.
+By 2018 though, Theranos officially shut down, with Balwani having left the company in 2016 after he and Holmes broke up.

-"Once we started working together it was a very intense relationship and that romantic piece that was there at the very beginning died," Holmes testified, according to audio in The Dropout.
+"Once we started working together it was a very intense relationship and that romantic piece that was there at the very beginning died," Holmes testified in her deposition, according to audio in The Dropout.
 "I don't think it happened in one moment, but it was very clear we were colleagues."

 While she didn't admit to any wrongdoing, Holmes paid a $500,000 fine and was barred from being an officer or director of a public company for 10 years in the SEC case, which charged the founder and Balwani with "massive fraud" for falsifying or exaggerating claims about the accuracy of the tech.

 And in January 2022, Holmes was acquitted on charges of defrauding patients but was found guilty of conspiracy to commit wire fraud and three counts of wire fraud for lying to her investors. .
 Each count of fraud carried a maximum prison sentence of 20 years.

 However, the jury decided she was not guilty of a second count of conspiracy to commit wire fraud, and they reached no verdict on three more counts of wire fraud.